monome/docs/docs/modular/ansible/index.md

 Holding PATTERN SELECT, the right two columns will be illuminated in a 2x8 block.
 These are scale slots - the exact same scales available to Kria and Meadowphysics.
 Pressing one will highlight keys that are within that scale across the Earthsea keymap (it will not change the pitches that each key represent).
 To turn scale highlighting off, press the currently selected scale key again

-You can also createyour own key map.
+You can also create your own key map.
 It will take the place of the 'default' keymap.
 To choose which keys to highlight in your scale, press and hold the top right key, and then press keys you want highlighted - two different brightness levels can be chosen from by pressing a key another time.
 Custom scale highlighting is confined to an individual *preset*, and will be saved along with that preset data.

 ### Arp Mode